NLP-for-Psycholinguistic/text_coherence_pipeline/README.md

 A NLP tool for thought disorder in speech detection, used in the scope of automatic text PTSD classification

+This work was carried out as a part of the [13 novembre program](https://www.memoire13novembre.fr/sites/default/files/DPVAlight.pdf),carried by the [HESAM university](https://www.hesam.eu/article-932), with approval from the [CNRS](https://www.cnrs.fr/en) and [Inserm](https://www.inserm.fr/)

 ## Introduction
 See [this jupyter notebook](https://github.com/SB-ENSEA/text_coherence_pipeline/blob/main/example.ipynb) for a hands-on test of the tool on external data.
 See [this jupyter notebook](https://github.com/SB-ENSEA/text_coherence_pipeline/blob/main/demo/demo.ipynb) for a complete test usage on the French 2017 presidential elections discourse corpus, showing the full pipeline from raw text file to extracting thought disorder in speech samples.